Relativity of simultaneity: Lorentz transformation

 where c is the speed of light.
 If two events happen at the same time in the frame of the first observer, they will have identical values of the t-coordinate.
-However, if they have different values of the x-coordinate (different positions in the x-direction), they will have different values of the t coordinate, so they will happen at different times in that frame.
+However, if they have different values of the x-coordinate (different positions in the x-direction), they will have different values of the coordinate, so they will happen at different times in that frame.
 The term that accounts for the failure of absolute simultaneity is the vx/c^{2}.